 Sarah Vogel is a lawyer from Bismarck.
 In 1988 she was the first woman in the United States to be elected to lead a state Department of Agriculture.
 Her legal practice has been in North Dakota and nationwide and has centered on representing farmers and ranchers against unfair treatment by federal agencies, state agencies, and businesses.
-She is now semi-retired and working on a book about the 1980s farm crisis.
+She is now semi-retired and a published author.
+Her book, The Farmer's Lawyer, was released in 2021.

 Dina Butcher has worked the past twelve years as a private investigator in her family owned business, but prior to that had extensive experience in state government, serving as North Dakota Human Rights Division director for Gov. John Hoeven, director of Community Services Division and senior staff member for Gov. Ed Schafer, as well as director of his state Leadership Initiative, and deputy agriculture commissioner in the 1980s.
 She owned and operated Association Management Services, Inc., for nine years, working as a lobbyist for various agricultural interests, managing agricultural associations, and launching grass roots businesses.